okjuan/virtual.book/_posts/2024-06-15-the-passenger.md

 tags: reviews books fiction literature
 ---

-This novel is like a long, restless dream deadlocked on guilt and desire.
+This novel is like a long, restless dream about a man paralyzed by his guilt and his grief.
 <!--more-->
 Tension builds along one plotline, but then neither resolves nor dissipates completely.
 It remains an anonymous threat hanging over the protagonist's head, a darkling mystery suspended, never precipitating.